 - If one is interested in EGWs, in particular the tides and their interaction with the baroclinic structure of the ocean (internal waves) possibly in shallow seas, then a non linear free surface is the most appropriate.
 This means that no approximation is made in (2.5) and that the variation of the ocean volume is fully taken into account.
-Note that in order to study the fast time scales associated with EGWs it is necessary to minimize time filtering effects (use an explicit time scheme with very small time step, or a split-explicit scheme with reasonably small time step, see §6.5.1 or §6.5.2. - If one is not interested in EGW but rather sees them as high frequency noise, it is possible to apply an explicit filter to slow down the fastest waves while not altering the slow barotropic Rossby waves.
-If further, an approximative conservation of heat and salt contents is sufficient for the problem solved, then it is sufficient to solve a linearized version of (2.5), which still allows to take into account freshwater fluxes applied at the ocean surface [Roullet and Madec 2000].
+Note that in order to study the fast time scales associated with EGWs it is necessary to minimize time filtering effects (use an explicit time scheme with very small time step, or a split-explicit scheme with reasonably small time step, see $\S6.5.1$ or $\S6.5.2$ . - If one is not interested in EGW but rather sees them as high frequency noise, it is possible to apply an explicit filter to slow down the fastest waves while not altering the slow barotropic Rossby waves.
+If further, an approximative conservation of heat and salt contents is sufficient for the problem solved, then it is sufficient to solve a linearized version of (2.5), which still allows to take into account freshwater fluxes applied at the ocean surface [?].
 Nevertheless, with the linearization, an exact conservation of heat and salt contents is lost.

-The filtering of EGWs in models with a free surface is usually a matter of discretisation of the temporal derivatives, using a split-explicit method [Killworth et al. 1991, Zhang and Endoh 1992] or the implicit scheme [Dukowicz and Smith 1994] or the addition of a filtering force in the momentum equation [Roullet and Madec 2000].
-With the present release, NEMO offers the choice between an explicit free surface (see §6.5.1) or a split-explicit scheme strongly inspired the one proposed by Shchepetkin and McWilliams [2005] (see §6.5.2).
+The filtering of EGWs in models with a free surface is usually a matter of discretisation of the temporal derivatives, using a split-explicit method [??] or the implicit scheme [?] or the addition of a filtering force in the momentum equation [?].
+With the present release, NEMO offers the choice between an explicit free surface (see $\S6.5.1$ ) or a split-explicit scheme strongly inspired the one proposed by ? (see $\S6.5.2$ ).